Mayrlab/scUTRquant/README.md

 ## Requirements
 The pipeline can use either Conda/Mamba or Singularity to provide the required software.
+All software versions are defined in [the Conda YAML files](https://github.com/Mayrlab/scUTRquant/tree/main/envs).

+### OS Requirements
+The software has been tested on MacOS (11-13) and Linux (Ubuntu 20,22; CentOS 7).
+Windows is not directly supported, but WSL2 should work.
+The [scUTRquant-demo](https://github.com/mfansler/scUTRquant-demo) repository directly tests running examples on the GitHub-hosted runners.

 ### Conda/Mamba Mode (MacOS or Linux)
 Snakemake can use Conda to install the needed software.
 This configuration requires: